 She also noted that “at times [RealPage] has appeared to urge apartment owners and managers to reduce supply while increasing price,” a cutthroat strategy that was executed by Camden Property Trust CEO Ric Campo.
 “The net effect of driving revenue and pushing people out was $10 million in income,” he told a trade publication.
 “I think that shows keeping the heads in the beds above all else is not always the best strategy.”

-Based in Texas, RealPage has an enormous, global influence on the rental housing market: the company “serves over 19 million units worldwide from offices in North America, Europe, and Asia,” according to its website.
+Based in Texas, RealPage has an enormous, global influence on the rental housing market: the company “serves over 24 million units” in North America, Europe, and Asia, according to its website.

 In the U.S., Realpage has offices in Northport, Alabama; Irvine and San Diego, California; Lombard, Illinois; Boston; New York City; Charlotte and Raleigh, North Carolina; Bend, Oregon; Philadelphia; Greenville and West Columbia, South Carolina; Richardson and Waco, Texas; and South Burlington, Vermont.